 The London Pass gets you a free guidebook to help you navigate this six-storey building.

 The ground floor houses World War I memorabilia.
 As you enter the building, you have stairs leading down to the ground floor.
-The way the building is laid out is the centre is open through to the ceiling.
+The building is laid out so that the centre is open through to the ceiling.
 Planes of all descriptions hang down past all the floors.

-Other floors cover World War 2 through film and equipment, including the wrecks of planes and a Human Torpedo.
+Other floors cover World War 2 through film and equipment, including plane wrecks and a Human Torpedo.

 Other exhibitions that are a bit different are Culture Under Attack, Rebel Sounds and Art in Exile.